Kashif-E/KMPMovies/README.md

 # MoviesApp

 MoviesApp is a Kotlin-based Android application that allows users to search for movies, view details, and watch trailers.
-The app uses  Compose Multiplatform for the UI and Koin for dependency injection and supports IOS,Android and JVM.
+The app uses  Compose Multiplatform for the UI and Koin for dependency injection and supports IOS, Android and JVM.

 ## Features